Saturday, December 31, 2016

 About the Song:

 Jeff Barry discovered Neil Diamond singing in a coffee house in Greenwich Village.
-BR They became two of the biggest talents for the hit-making machine known as the Brill Building.
-Diamond has become one of the most successful singer/songwriters, ranking #3 all-time on the adult contemporary charts and in the top 25 for the pop charts.
+FB They became two of the biggest talents for the hit-making machine known as the Brill Building.
+Diamond became one of the most successful singer/songwriters, ranking #3 all-time on the adult contemporary charts and in the top 25 for the pop charts.
 However, his biggest success came via a made-for-television group.

 No comments: